jbinko/Windows-Custom-Updates-Solution/README.md

 You need to use `installutil.exe` tool, which is part of .NET runtime.
 This tool is installed with the .NET Framework to the folder `%windir%\Microsoft.NET\Framework[64]\<framework version>`.
 For example, the default path for the 64-bit version is `%windir%\Microsoft.NET\Framework64\v4.0.30319\InstallUtil.exe`.

-- Open Command Prompt with administrative credentials - Run as Administrator
+- Open Command Prompt with administrative credentials - `Run as Administrator`
 - Change directory into directory where you extracted binary files.
 E.g. `cd C:\Program Files\WVDCUS`
 - Execute registration process with command: `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\InstallUtil.exe WVDCUS.Service.exe`
 - If the service installs successfully, the command reports success.
 If the `installutil.exe` process fails, check the install log to find out why.
 By default, the log is in the same folder as the service executable.
 - If you run console application `WVDCUS.Console.exe` before - then the `installutil.exe` will fail.
-The error is that Event Log is already registered by console application.
+The error is that Event Log is registered already by console application.
 If fails, just uninstall the Windows service with command bellow (removes Event Log) and install Windows service again.
-- Uninstall command: `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\InstallUtil.exe /u WVDCUS.Service.exe`
+- Uninstall command (parameter /u): `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\InstallUtil.exe /u WVDCUS.Service.exe`
 - Install command again: `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\InstallUtil.exe WVDCUS.Service.exe`

 ![Windows Service Registered](DocImages/WindowsServiceReg.jpg)

 ### Verify Windows Service

 - Run command: `services.msc` where you can find just registered Windows Service under the display name `WVDCUS Service`.
-The name of the service is `WVDCUS`.
+The name of the service itself is `WVDCUS`.
 - Open the service `WVDCUS Service`.
 On Recovery tab specify for First and Second failure `Restart the Service` action.
 - Click `Apply`
 - On General tab click button `Start`